4 Myths About Natural Teeth Whitening

 Enamel not only makes your teeth appear white, but protects the sensitive layer of dentin underneath.
 Once you wear away the enamel, you’re more vulnerable to tooth sensitivity and decay.

-Lemon juice and baking soda do not safely whiten your teeth.
-Unlike toothpaste, baking soda is abrasive and will wear away your tooth enamel over time.
+Combining lemon juice and baking soda also does not safely whiten your teeth.
+Unlike toothpaste, baking soda is abrasive and will wear away your enamel over time.
 Likewise, lemon juice is too acidic to sit on the surface of your teeth.
-You’re much better off using fluoridated toothpaste approved by the American Dental Association to strengthen enamel and whiten teeth.
+You’re much better off using fluoridated toothpaste to strengthen enamel and pursuing teeth whitening treatments inside our Troy, MI, dental office to properly whiten teeth.

 Since lemons are highly acidic, it’s difficult to know how much baking soda is needed to cancel out the acidity of the lemon juice.
-Rather than risking your oral health, we highly recommend scheduling an appointment with our Troy, MI teeth whitening dentist to learn how to safely whiten teeth.
+Rather than risking your oral health, we highly recommend scheduling an appointment with our local cosmetic dentist to learn more about our in-office teeth whitening, like GLO whitening, and at-home whitening trays.

 Myth #2: All Natural Substances Are Healthy